betterscientificsoftware/bssw.io/CuratedContent/CleanAndBeautifulCode.md

 # Clean and Beautiful Code

+Writing clean code can be a challenge, especially for beginners!
+Do you know what constitutes beauty in a code and how do you incorporate it in your daily software coding life?

-If you want some practical tips about coding, and enjoy some (salty!) humor and good quotes, you might find [How to Make Your Code CLEAN and BEAUTIFUL](https://hackernoon.com/how-to-make-your-code-clean-and-beautiful-5ff7aee03be6 "https://hackernoon.com/how-to-make-your-code-clean-and-beautiful-5ff7aee03be6")  by [Ravi Shankar Rajan](https://hackernoon.com/@rsrajan1) useful.
+If you want some practical tips about coding, and enjoy some (salty!) humor and good quotes, you might find the web article [How to Make Your Code CLEAN and BEAUTIFUL](https://medium.com/swlh/excellent-code-clean-and-beautiful-code-b541ca4b5a39 "https://medium.com/swlh/excellent-code-clean-and-beautiful-code-b541ca4b5a39") written by [Ravi Shankar Rajan](https://medium.com/@rsrajan1) useful.

 #### Contributed by [Mike Heroux](https://github.com/maherou)